 Q: How long should a trailer cue be?

-A: Timing is approximate.
-Generate 3–4 versions, pick the one whose braam lands closest to your cut, then slide it in your video editor.
+A: Timing is approximate even with [Build-Up] / [Drop] tags.
+Generate 3-4 versions, pick the one whose braam lands closest to your cut, then slide it in your video editor to lock the frame.

-Q: Do I add lyrics for the choir?
+Q: Do I write lyrics for the choir?

-A: No. Use wordless choir backing or aah-style choir — lyrical choirs distract from the trailer reveal.
+A: No. Turn on Instrumental mode and use wordless choir backing or aah-style choir in the Style box.
+A lyrical choir pulls focus from the reveal.

 Q: How do I get a louder climax?

-A: Add climactic drop with full ensemble and huge percussion.
-Suno still compresses, so push final loudness in your DAW.
+A: Add climactic drop with full ensemble and huge percussion, and put [Drop: full ensemble] in the Lyrics.
+Suno still applies its own master compression, so push final loudness in your DAW.

 Q: Marvel vs Lord of the Rings — what changes?